 About Us: Our family is a close knit family that loves, argues, makes up and loves some more!
 My husband is ex military and currently works as a construction project manager.
 I am a Puppy Start Right Preschool Instructor and I occasionally work as a substitute teacher.
-I enjoy working with kids and love that the job allows me the flexibility I need.
 I grew up with dogs.
-My mom bred and showed Shelties.
+My mom breeder/owner/handler and showed Shelties.
 As a teen I participated in both conformation and obedience classes at Rob Cary Kennels (Now Rob Cary Pet Resort) in San Antonio.
-I accompanied my mother to dogs shows all over Texas and assisted her in the ring if she was showing multiple dogs at a time.
-I have 3 children, 2 step children ( ranging in age from 27 to 12), and 2 grandchildren.
+I accompanied my mother to dogs shows all over Texas and assisted her when needed.
+Some of my best memories are of that time.
+I have 3 children, 2 step children, and 4 grandchildren with one on the way.
 My family including our pack are my world.
 I could not do this without their love support and encouragement.

 Our Pack: Our pets are more than a pack, they are our FAMILY!
-We fell in love with the Siberian Huskies over 9 years ago.
-We have ten pack members, four are altered (fixed) and six are not.
-Our dogs health, safety and comfort are our top priority.
-Our dogs are on a diet that includes high quality kibble, vitamins, and fresh foods that often include cooked or raw meat and pet safe fresh fruits and veggies.
+We fell in love with the Siberian Huskies over 10 years ago and had our first litter about 8 years go.
+Our dogs are on a diet that includes high quality kibble, vitamins, homemade treats and fresh foods that often include fresh meat and pet safe fresh fruits and veggies.
 Our dogs are inside and outside dogs.
-They have free reign of our fenced in yard and of our home.
+They have free reign of our 3/4 acre fenced in yard and of our home.
 You can find them chasing each other around the yard, passed out on the couch, or at my feet while I cook.
 All of our dogs are crate trained.
-We make use of dog crates, and doggy gates inside when needed, we also have doggy kennel rooms (with air conditioner, ceiling fans and doggies doors to the outside).
+We make use of dog crates, and doggy gates inside when needed, we also have doggy rooms (with air conditioner, ceiling fans and doggies doors to the outside).
 All of our dogs are up to date on vaccinations and see the vet regularly.
 Our pack stay with us for life.

 Newborn Through Eight Weeks:

 *Starting a just a few days old our pups are handled and begin Early Neurological Stimulation.
 Neonatal handling is very important.
 Pups undergo age appropriate socialization and enrichment activities.
 They will come in contact with all sights, sounds, and smells, of daily household living.
-We take care to make sure that they are desensitized to common sounds.
-We use different voice levels, play music, run appliances, we play firework sounds, as well as nature sounds including thunder storms.
-I have invested in the Puppy Culture Program and have started to incorporate some aspects of that program into our already established program.
-I believe experience is just as important as knowledge and the longer I raise puppies the more I learn what works for us and what doesn’t.
-I try to adapt to each litter and I am always willing to try new things if it will help me raise a more well rounded pup.
+We take care to make sure that they are desensitized to common sounds, including firework sounds, city sounds, as well as nature sounds including thunder storms.

 *Pups are on a strict de worming and vaccination schedule.
-They will see the vet at any indication that something is wrong.
+They will see our vet at any indication that something is wrong.
 I provide a neopar (parvo) vaccination at approximately 5 weeks old.
-All pups visit our vet (Lytle Veterinarian Clinic) at about 7.5 weeks for a full hands on check up and fecal testing.
+All pups visit our vet (Lytle Veterinarian Clinic) at about 7.5 weeks for a full hands on check up, fecal testing and core vaccinations.
 If anything is found they will be treated and not released unless the vet says they are healthy are ready to go.
 Proof of all medical care is provided to you!

 *Momma’s have the ability to come and go as they see fit.
 We never force moms to stay in with older pups nor do we force them to stay away.
 We trust them to nurture and care for their pups.
 We only step in if we foresee any issues.
 Pups nurse as long as momma allows, we do not force wean.
-We do begin puppy mush at about 3 weeks.
-We wean all of our pups on Victor Ultra Pro.
+We do begin puppy mush at about 3.5 weeks.
+We wean all of our pups on Victor High Pro Plus.
 Pups are also given probiotics, as well as supplements.

-*We also introduce crate training.
-The process of introducing the crate is always positive with lots of treats and praise.
-Starting at 6 weeks we play “crate games” to get them use to the crate.
+*We also introduce crate conditioning.
+The process of introducing the crate in a positive way is outlined in Puppy Culture.
 It will be up to you to continue crate training once the pups are home.